emmabrowncarley/covey.town/README.md

 A backend service (in the `services/roomService` directory) implements the application logic: tracking which "towns" are available to be joined, and the state of each of those towns.

+# Covey.Town - Merge

+Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.
+Our group has implemented a version of
+Covey.Town where there is capabiltiy to merge rooms together.
+To test out this function read the steps below.

 ## Running this app locally

 Running the application locally entails running both the backend service and a frontend.